zackw/header-survey/README.md

 they’re supposed to contain.
 We’re not wanting to write an entire POSIX conformance suite, but a minimal check that each header does declare what the standard says it declares shouldn’t be *that* hard...right?
-On a more immediate note, the probe mechanism can’t tell the difference between a header that doesn’t exist and a header that fails to *preprocess* successfully, and failures on this score are invisible.
-We don’t have any better ideas; do you?

 ## Credits

+Thanks to
+Russ Allbery,
+Ralf Corsepius,
+Jason Curl,
+Paul Eggert,
+Trent Nelson,
+Tim Rice,
+Ed Schouten,
+and
+Keith Thompson
-Thanks to Russ Allbery, Ralf Corsepius, Jason Curl, Paul Eggert, Trent Nelson, Tim Rice, and Keith Thompson for helpful suggestions and contributions.
+for helpful suggestions and contributions.

 ## Licensing